myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 <h4 style="color:#B5E853; text-transform:uppercase; margin: 0.5em 0 0;">"PivotTable" dialog box.</h4>
 </div>

 - In the "Create PivotTable" dialog box, ensure your table range is correct and choose where you want the Pivot Table to be placed (New Worksheet is often preferred for clarity).
-As with Dataset, you can rename the new Sheet for clarity.
+As with Dataset 1, you can rename the new Sheet.

 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/PivotTables/assets/images/DataSet_2_Step_2.2.png" width="500" />